 Should fees be a factor in selecting a facilitator?

-Yes, however they should be considered only after first determining each facilitator's ability to complete a qualifying transaction.
-This can be accomplished by researching their reputation, knowledge and level of experience.
+Yes; however, they should be considered only after first determining each facilitator's ability to complete a qualifying transaction.
+This can be accomplished by researching their reputation, knowledge, and level of experience.

 The rules for personal residence rollovers were formerly found in Section 1034 of the Internal Revenue Code.
-You may remember that those rules dictated that you had to reinvest the proceeds from the sale of your personal residence within twenty-four months before or after the sale, and you had to acquire a property which reflected a value equal to or greater than the value of the residence sold.
+You may remember that those rules dictated that you had to reinvest the proceeds from the sale of your personal residence within 24 months before or after the sale, and you had to acquire a property that reflected a value equal to or greater than the value of the residence sold.
 These rules were discontinued with the passage of the 1997 Tax Reform Act.
-Currently, if a personal residence is sold, provided that residence was occupied by the taxpayer for at least two of the last five years, up to $250,000 (single) and $500,000 (married) of capital gain is exempt from taxation.
+Currently, if a personal residence is sold, provided that residence was occupied by the taxpayer for at least two of the last five years, up to $250,000 (single) and $500,000 (married) of capital gains is exempt from taxation.

 May I exchange my equity in an investment property and use the proceeds to complete an improvement on a vacant lot I currently own?

 Although the attempt to move equity from one investment property to another is a key element of tax-deferred exchanging, you may not exchange into property you already own.
 You may, however, complete an improvement exchange that utilizes an exchange accommodation titleholder (EAT), created by the facilitator, to hold title while improvements are completed.
 See elsewhere for instructions on construction or improvement exchanges.